-Pierce Mortuary Colleges (PMC) is a learner-centered institution, whereas building intellectual inquiry and discovery into funeral service programs in a way that fosters knowledge and innovation and transforms wisdom into action.
+Gupton-Jones College of Funeral Service is a learner-centered institution, whereas building intellectual inquiry and discovery into funeral service programs in a way that fosters knowledge and innovation and transforms wisdom into action.
 PMC provides leadership in teaching, learning, service, and is committed to enhancing the future of our students.
 To fulfill this purpose, a Code of Student Conduct (the Code) is necessary.
 The Code reflects the values of our community.
 It also defines clear behavioral expectations that help to ensure an orderly educational environment and encourage free inquiry and expression.
 The College encourages all students to embrace a commitment to ethical behavior that is positive, open-ended, and reflective of our mission as a funeral service College.